-The internet informs our decisions, answers our questions and expedites our work.
+The internet informs our decisions, answers our questions, and expedites our work.
 It sends rockets to new worlds, seeks out new cures, and gives a voice to the voiceless.
-It plans our routes, ignites our love lives, and lets us check out our ex’s new partner and our second cousin’s wedding photos alike… all while providing the soundtrack to our lives and too many distractions from living them to the full.
+It plans our routes and ignites our love lives.
+Lets us check out our ex’s new partner and our second cousin’s wedding photos alike… all while providing the soundtrack to our lives and too many distractions from living them to the full.

-Indeed, in 2022, internet access is poised to become the newest recognised human right, giving it equal standing with access to water, shelter, and personal freedoms.
+Indeed, in 2022, internet access is poised to become the newest recognized human right, giving it equal standing with access to water, shelter, and personal freedoms.

 However, those of us of a certain age remember when it wasn’t all so seamless and easy.
-Pre-WiFi - back in the dark ages of grinding, growling dial up tones and arguing with your mum over who’s using the telephone line - we would never have imagined the speed and ease at which the web could be accessed.
+Pre-WiFi — back in the dark ages of grinding, growling dial-up tones, and arguing with your sibling over who’s using the telephone line — we would never have imagined the speed and ease at which the web could be accessed.

 The Unexpected Roots of WiFi